-How to Test Fire Alarms in Your Commercial Building
+How to Test a Fire Alarm in Your Commercial Building

 In 2022, the 140,000 non-residential structure fires caused an estimated 150 civilian fire deaths, 1,400 civilian injuries, and $4.0 billion in direct property damage.
 In Chicago, the statistics are grim in both residential and commercial fires.

-Why Should You Frequently Test Fire Alarm Systems?
+Why Should You Frequently Test Commercial Fire Alarms?

 Beyond the tragic human cost, a silent alarm can be a disaster for your business.
 From expensive property damage to potential legal ramifications and insurance complications, the financial repercussions can be crippling.